2bigO/G-Space/README.md

 ## Acknowledgments

 We thank [colleagues] for discussions.
-This work was supported by [funding agencies].

 ---